-A bit of an introduction on U.S. Customs & Immigration – On an average year we are passing through Customs & Immigration well over a half dozen times.
-A few years ago, when returning to the United States, there weren’t a lot of choices.
-You would fill out our custom form before arrival, pick a line (always the slowest moving) and wait for your turn with an agent.
+A bit of an introduction on U.S. Customs & Immigration – On an average year we pass through Customs & Immigration almost a dozen times.
+Years ago, when returning to the United States, there weren’t a lot of choices getting through Customs & Immigration.
+You fill out your custom declaration form before arrival, pick a line (always the slowest moving) and wait for your turn with an agent.
 Rarely did things go quickly.
-As of today we have explored a number of options for speeding up this process getting through Customs & Immigration.
+As of today there are a number of options for speeding up the process of getting through Customs & Immigration.

 Currently The Options Include: